GeloUno/GeloUno/README.md

 ### Hi there 👋,

-### Hello, I'm Gelo, sometimes you can find me as HelloGello or GeloUno.
+### I'm Gelo, sometimes you can find me as HelloGello or GeloUno.

-#### I Gelo, and I do content on Design and Developer.
+#### I do content on Design and Developer.
 I really enjoy learning languages and frameworks like React, Next and Node.

 ![Designer and Developer](https://github.com/leereilly/leereilly/blob/master/gitris.gif?raw=true)

 ##Skills: